ssm-lab/ga4cl-replication-package/README.md

 `03-analysis`: Contains Python analysis scripts to obtain the results in the `04-results` folder

 `04-results`: Contains the plots and statistical significance values that are used in the publication

+## Reproduction of analysis

+## Reproduction of experimental data

+TODO: Istvan